 - Meanwhile, use cooking spray to cover a spatula that you will use to help spread the mixture on the pan.
 It is very sticky.

-- Pour marshmallow mixture into your prepared pan, and spread it as evenly as possible with your spatula.
+- Pour marshmallow into your prepared pan, and spread it as evenly as possible with your spatula.

 - Sprinkle with more marshmallow mix (the confectioner’s sugar – cornstarch blend) and let it sit overnight.